 Can you tell we're related?
 Oh, and the guy at the right hand side of the picture had his hair cut like Wolverine from the X-Men.
 It was cool, but he was no Hugh Jackman.

 Did I forget to mention why the "kid" drove up with her friends from Oregon?
 Oh yeah, well seems they're all part of a Roller Derby team called the Rockin Roulettes and there was a bout in Port Orchard for them that night.
 Jessie's not a member of the team yet, but her girlfriend is and Jess is friends with them all.
-Here they are at the call out at the beginning of the bout.

 Jessie's girlfriend "Scrambled Legs" aka Draven.
 We had a blast at the bout.
 Just reading everyones derby name, looking at the costumes and generally laughing our butts off, let alone the fun cheering on the girls!
 It's definitely a spectator sport.
 Everyone was getting into it and even Mom said she had a great time.